DarkGhostHunter/Lararut/README.md

 This package includes handy rules to validate RUTs incoming from your frontend.
 Compared to prior versions, they're are more easy to use and understand.

+All validation rules messages are translated.
+You can add your own translation by publishing the files:

+    php artisan vendor:publish --provider="DarkGhostHunter\Lararut\LararutServiceProvider" --tag="translations"

 > Database rules will automatically normalize `K` verification _digit_ to search in the database.

 ### `rut`